-Dr Stewart Washer BSc (Hons), PhD Non-Executive Director, joined the Board in August 2013 and was Executive Chairman until 28 February 2017.
-Dr Washer has over 21 years of CEO and Board experience in medical technology, biotech and agrifood companies.
-He is currently the Chairman of Orthocell Ltd (ASX: OCC) and Minomic International Ltd and Executive Director with Zelda Therapeutics Limited (ASX: ZLD).
-Dr Washer was previously the CEO of Calzada Ltd (ASX: PNV), the founding CEO of Phylogica Ltd (ASX: PYC) and before this, he was CEO of Celentis and managed the commercialisation of intellectual property from AgResearch in New Zealand with 650 scientists and \$130m revenues.
-He was also a founder of a NZ\$120m New Zealand based life science fund and Venture Partner with the Swiss based Inventages Nestlé Fund.
-He was an Investment Director with Bioscience Managers in Australia.
-Dr Washer was also a Senator with Murdoch University.
+Dr Stewart Washer BSc (Hons), PhD

+Non-Executive Director, joined the Board in August 2013 and was Executive Chairman until 28 February 2017.
+Dr Washer has over 25 years of CEO and board experience in medical technology and biotech companies.
+He is currently the Chairman of Emerald Clinics Ltd and Orthocell Ltd (ASX: OCC) and Director with Zelda Therapeutics Limited (ASX: ZLD).
+Dr Washer was previously a Director of AusBiotech and a Senator with Murdoch University.

-Mr Peter Webse B.Bus, FGIA, FCIS, FCPA, MAICD Non-Executive Director, joined the Board in May 2012.
-Mr Webse has over 25 years' company secretarial experience and is the managing director of Platinum Corporate Secretariat Pty Ltd, a company specialising in providing company secretarial, corporate governance and corporate advisory services.
+Mr Peter Webse B.Bus, FGIA, FCIS, FCPA, MAICD

+Non-Executive Director, joined the Board in May 2012.
+Mr Webse has over 26 years' company secretarial experience and is the managing director of Platinum Corporate Secretariat Pty Ltd, a company specialising in providing company secretarial, corporate governance and corporate advisory services.
+Mr Webse is currently a non-executive director of Omni Market Tide Limited (ASX: OMT).

-The above named directors held office during the whole of the financial year and since the end of the financial year.
+The above-named directors held office during the whole of the financial year and since the end of the financial year.